ibuttimer/soapbox/doc/test/test.md

 ## Django Test Tools Unit Testing
 Unit testing of views was undertaken using [Django Test Tools](https://docs.djangoproject.com/en/4.1/topics/testing/tools/).
 The test scripts are located in the [django_tests](../../django_tests/) folder, and the naming format is `test_*.py`.
-The [.test-env](../../.test-env) is used to set up the environment.

 **Note 1:** [Environment](#environment)